FAQs: Cruise Travel Insurance Benefits

 To buy cover for a domestic cruise in Australia, select “Domestic Cruise” as the destination in the quote box, and answer the cruise question when prompted.

 To buy cover for an international cruise, select the country or region or “Anywhere in the World” as your destination, and answer the cruise question when prompted.

 Before protecting your trip with our Cover-More cruise insurance benefits, please read the PDS to ensure our product is right for you.

 When’s the best time to purchase Cover-More's cruise insurance benefits?

 At Cover-More, we recommend you purchase travel insurance as soon as you’ve booked your trip to help protect against incidents before you even leave home.

-If you include a level of cancellation cover on your policy and have told us you are going on a cruise for two or more nights, and have paid the additional premium, the cancellation benefits will apply to your cruise as well.
+If you include a level of cancellation cover on your policy and have told us you are going on a sea or ocean-going cruise for two or more nights, and have paid the additional premium, the cancellation benefits will apply to your cruise as well.

 For information on our optional cancellation cover, please read the PDS.

 You can also get a quote online now.